Chenghao-Wu/AutoPoly/README.md

 * Support OPLS (Optimized Potentials for Liquid Simulations) force field that was developed by Prof. William L. Jorgensen at Purdue University and later at Yale University.

+## Why AutoPoly?

+It can create polymers with any chain length!

 ## How to use AutoPoly.py?
 Install AutoPoly via pip:
 ```bash